 Financial assets and liabilities are offset and the net amount presented in the statement of financial position when, and only when, the Company has a legal right to offset the amounts and intends either to settle on a net basis or to realise the asset and settle the liability simultaneously.

-The Company's non-derivative financial assets consist of an available-for-sale financial asset, other receivables and cash and cash equivalents.
+The Company's non-derivative financial assets consist of a financial asset at fair value through profit or loss, other receivables and cash and cash equivalents.